AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Introduction

-Apart from exploiting inter-modal semantic knowledge, we also propose modality-specific contextual attention mechanisms to effectively extract complementary intra-modality representations.
-To be specific, we introduce an image part-based contextual attention block to locally attend different spatial parts for finer details.
-We also note that contextual information from other parts can provide useful information while attending a given spatial part, therefore, we propose to use part-level context sharing.
-Since the unified feature learning is performed using a CNN based design, the sequential nature of the language modality demands learning long-term associations among the person attributes.
-For example, a description may contain information about the head (hairs, style) at the beginning follows by a description for the lower body, and again carries information about the head (wearing hat).
-Hence, we also propose to employ contextual attention to learn these useful associations among the textual attributes.
-Our contributions can be summarised as follows: \begin{itemize}[noitemsep,nolistsep,itemindent=0pt,leftmargin=7pt] \item Unified cross-modal semantic alignment block (AXM-Block) is proposed to mutually learn representations based on person attributes.
-To our knowledge, this is the first work to employ implicit semantic alignment across modalities at feature learning stage in the Re-ID setting. \item We put forward effective intra-modality contextual attention mechanisms to extract local spatial region based details in vision while exploiting part-level context sharing and to manage inter-dependencies among textual phrases. \item Extensive experiments demonstrate the superiority of the proposed AXM-Net over the current SOTA by 5.22\% on the CUHK-PEDES~\cite{li2017person} benchmark and by a wide margin on CrossRe-ID and CUHK-SYSU~\cite{farooq2020convolutional,farooq2020IJCB} in all retrieval scenarios.
-We also propose a cross-modal protocol for the famous Market-1501 data~\cite{zheng2015scalable}.
-Note that performance is evaluated based on the stricter but more realistic Re-ID constraints of non-overlapping camera viewpoints. \end{itemize}
+Apart from exploiting inter-modal semantic knowledge, we also propose modality-specific contextual attention mechanisms to effectively extract within-modal relevant information.
+To be specific, we introduce a visual part-based feature coherence module to locally enhance or suppress the features.
+We also note that a semantic attribute can be shared across parts, for example, long maxi dress covers upper body as well lower body of a person etc. Therefore, we also focus on consistency of a feature across parts.
+Since the unified feature learning is performed using a CNN backbone, the sequential nature of the language modality demands learning long-term associations among the person attributes.
+For example, a description may contain information about the head (hairs, style) at the beginning, followed by a description for the lower body, and again carry information about the head (wearing hat).
+Hence, we also employ contextual attention to learn these useful associations among the textual attributes.
+Our contributions can be summarised as follows: \begin{itemize} \item Unified cross-modal semantic alignment block (AXM-Block) is proposed to mutually learn representations based on person attributes.
+To our knowledge, this is the first work to employ implicit semantic alignment across modalities at feature learning stage in the Re-ID setting.

+\item We put forward effective image parts-based feature coherency learning mechanism.
+The proposed module attends local spatial region based details while exploiting context from other parts of the image.